xpipe-io/xpipe-io.github.io/docs/security.md

 In case a program accepts password input via stdin, this process is relatively straightforward.
 Then the passed sensitive information is just written into the stdin of the program and does not show up in any history or file system.

-When a program only accepts password input via an environment variable or an askpass program, a self deleting password supplier script file is generated by XPipe.
+When a program only accepts password input via an environment variable or an askpass program, a self-deleting password supplier script file is generated by XPipe.
 This script contains the encrypted password and will supply the password to the target program exactly once when invoked and immediately deletes itself afterward.
 This behavior ensures that there is no leftover password script after an operation is performed.
 As a secondary measure, for cases in which the calling program crashes and is not able to execute the script and therefore doesn't delete the password script, the generated script directory is also frequently cleaned.